jbmcfarlin31/cipherctl/README.md

 # cipherctl
-A cipher tool that encodes and decodes Atbash, ROT-13, Caesar Cipher and Vigenere Cipher.
+A cipher tool that encodes and decodes in some of the most popular ciphers.

 ## Installation